Generalized Calabi correspondence and complete spacelike surfaces: Complete spacelike surfaces

-In 1976, Cheng and Yau \cite{CY76} proved the remarkable result that any entire spacelike graph with constant mean curvature in the Lorentz-Minkowski spacetime ${\mathbb{L}}^{3}=\mathbb{L}^{3}(\mathbb E^2, 0)$ defined on the whole Euclidean plane $\mathbb E^{2}$ is complete.
-We will now show that maximal surfaces in the three dimensional Lorentzian hyperbolic space also admit a Cheng-Yau type property.
+In 1976, Cheng and Yau \cite{CY76} proved the remarkable result that any entire spacelike graph with constant mean curvature in flat Lorentz--Minkowski space (in particular, in $\mathbb{L}^{3}=\mathbb{L}^{3}(0, 0)$) is complete.
+We will now show that a similar conclusion is true for maximal surfaces in the 3-dimensional Lorentzian hyperbolic space.
+The proof relies on combining the twin correspondence with the Daniel sister correspondence~\cite{Dan07}, which gives an isometric correspondence between entire minimal graphs in Heisenberg space and entire graphs with mean curvature $\frac{1}{2}$ in $\mathbb H^2\times\mathbb R$.